-Change is constant, and it may help to remember that as the coronavirus outbreak continues.
-Even if everyone was able to get vaccinated tomorrow, it’s unlikely the world will ever slip back into all of its old habits and ways.
+Change is constant.
+Millions of Americans have been vaccinated against COVID-19.
+But even if everyone got vaccinated tomorrow, it’s unlikely the world would ever slip back into all of its old habits and ways.

 From plexiglass separators in stores to no-contact food delivery, many of the changes that have come our way are likely to stick around permanently.
 And other societal shifts mean that certain things to which we’ve become accustomed are likely to join pay phones and parking meters on the slow but sure march to obsolescence.

 Here’s a look at some familiar parts of life that the coronavirus pandemic is slowly pushing to the sidelines.

 1. Traditional movie theater experience

 Hollywood’s magical movie palaces, with their armrest-jostling and sticky floors, now seem like something out of germ-filled horror movies.
 Will we ever again chomp popcorn while sitting haunch-to-paunch with strangers in a crowded cinema?

 Major chains like AMC Theatres narrowly dodged bankruptcy after extended closures during the pandemic.
 In the meantime, moviegoers have flocked to home streaming services such as Hulu and Amazon, where the concessions require no cash and the bathroom breaks are unlimited.

 The final curtain may not be falling on the movie-theater experience, but a second, more subdued act seems to be waiting in the wings.
 If you’re interested in exploring affordable alternatives to the silver screen, check out “13 Streaming TV Services That Cost $20 a Month — or Less.”